Kaloyan9905/Kaloyan9905/README.md

 - 📫 How to reach me **milchevkaloian@gmail.com**

-- 📄 Know about my experiences [I am studing since january 2022.
-My strongest language is Python.
+- 📄 Know about my experiences - I have started my coding journey since january 2022.
+Python is my most proficient programming language.
 Currently I am developing my skills on JavaScript.
-Soon I will start developing software as a Back-end developer!r](I am studing since january 2022.
-My strongest language is Python.
-Currently I am developing my skills on JavaScript.
-Soon I will start developing software as a Back-end developer!r)
+Soon I will start creating software as a back-end developer.

 - ⚡ Fun fact **One of my secrets to feel motivated is that I am surrounded with problems to solve every single day.
 Being in good body shape is key for concentration and motivation for me.**